zoncaesaradmin/golang-service-skeleton/src/README.md

 # Katharos Service System

-This project provides a comprehensive Go component system with a message bus-based processing pipeline and integration test infrastructure using Go workspace for multi-module management.
+This project provides a comprehensive Go service system with a message bus-based processing pipeline and integration test infrastructure using Go workspace for multi-module management.

 ## Project Architecture